rezabase/flightgoggles_gnc/README.md

 Starts the control module and Dynamic Reconfiguration for manual PID tuning: roslaunch flightgoggles_gnc control_manual_tune.launch

-Start's a small script to test a few trajectories: (NOTE: It doesnt follow them perfectly yet.
+Start's a small script to test a few trajectories: (NOTE: It doesn’t follow them perfectly yet.
 I think its not tuned ok yet) roslaunch flightgoggles_gnc control_trajectory_test.launch

+## Main nodes:

+The main nodes in this package are

+### fg_conrol

+This is the PID controller.

+### fg_estimation

+I haven’t done much in this node yet, but prepared it to use it to filter the IMU and Laser altitude sensors and use them to estimate the UAVs location.
+We might need to find a way to use the images fromt he cameras as well to calculate the uav's current pose.

-ToDO:
+## ToDO:

 - The UAV follows the trajectories but then it starts to bounce back and forth.
-I think the PIDvalues are not tuned yet.
+I think the PID values are not tuned yet.
+- Must not use the TF values for estimation of position and rotation.
+- and more... :-)